What Do You Know About Smoking During Pregnancy?

 The correct answer is

 Smoking increases the risk for an ectopic pregnancy.
-This is when the embryo becomes implanted in a fallopian tube or another place outside the uterus.
+This happens when the embryo becomes implanted in a fallopian tube or another place outside the uterus.

 You didn’t answer this question.